gm4latesta/bdp2_review/README.md

 Inside there is a docker-image.yml action used for connecting the GitHub repo to the DockerHub account.

 ### docker
 Inside there is a Dockerfile that allows to install redis into the jupiter/minimal-notebook image.
-This avoid the problem of installis redis each time we need to use Jupyter.
+This avoid the problem of installing redis each time we need to use Jupyter.
 Indeed it is not needed to run the command `! pip install redis` each time, but just to `import redis`.

 For running the custom image use the command
 ```